zchee/golang-wiki/Projects.md

   * [liccor](https://github.com/gtalent/liccor) - A tool for updating license headers in Go source files
   * [liteide](https://github.com/visualfc/liteide) - An go auto build tools and qt-based ide for Go
   * [Livedev](https://github.com/qrtz/livedev) - Livedev is a development proxy server that enables live code reloading.
+   * [Martian](https://github.com/google/martian) - HTTP proxy designed for use in E2E testing.
   * [nvm-windows](https://github.com/coreybutler/nvm-windows) - Node.js version manager for Windows
   * [rerun](https://github.com/skelterjohn/rerun) - Rerun watches your binary and all its dependencies so it can rebuild and relaunch when the source changes.
   * [syntaxhighlighter](https://github.com/sourcegraph/syntaxhighlight) - language-independent code syntax highlighting library